The history, Dreams & Future of Luxury Electric Vehicles (EV)

 Full Electric and Hybrid chauffeur-driven cars and people carriers

 We are looking forward to offering electric super-luxury vehicles to our electric and hybrid chauffeur cars.
-We currently (excuse the pun) have the fully electric Mercedes EQV, the luxury V-Class EV people carrier.
+We currently have the fully electric Mercedes EQV, the luxury V-Class EV people carrier.
 Plus sleek Mercedes S-Class and Range Rover hybrid chauffeur cars.

 iChauffeur were hybrid pioneers back in 2007 when we brought luxury hybrid chauffeur cars to the streets of London.
 We took part in the inaugural Brighton to London Eco Rally too.
 But we weren’t the first to offer luxury electric taxis to London.